fogg-lab/interactive-segmentation/README.md

 ## Labeling application setup
 ### Prerequisites
 If you pick installation option 2, first install a Conda distribution like [Miniconda](https://docs.conda.io/en/latest/miniconda.html).
 During the installation process for Miniconda (or Anaconda), check the box to add conda to your `path` environmental variable.

+For more info on training models for interactive segmentation, see [ClickSeg](https://github.com/XavierCHEN34/ClickSEG) and [RITM](https://github.com/saic-vul/ritm_interactive_segmentation).

 ### Installation Option 1 (Automatic)
 1. Clone this repository, or download and extract [the zip file](https://github.com/fogg-lab/interactive-segmentation/archive/refs/heads/main.zip) to a folder.
 Make sure the folder you extract it to contains no spaces or the install script will fail (the reason for this is that for launching the Miniconda installer from the command line, the /D option doesn't allow any spaces).